andrew/ultimate-awesome/README.md

 - [awesome-fhe](https://github.com/sreeduggirala/awesome-fhe) - A curated list of awesome things related to learning fully homomorphic encryption (FHE).
 - [awesome-meteor](https://github.com/Tallyb/awesome-meteor) - A curated, community driven list of awesome Meteor packages, libraries, resources and shiny things.
 - [awesome-remote-work-resources](https://github.com/themisterholliday/awesome-remote-work-resources) - A list of awesome remote work resources.
 Feel free to contribute!.
+- [awesome-vfx](https://github.com/tokejepsen/awesome-vfx) - A curated list of awesome CG tools.
+- [awesome-api-tools](https://github.com/Treblle/awesome-api-tools) - A curated list of awesome tools, bookmarks, tutorials, and other cool resources for the API ecosystem.
+The list is divided into categories, making it easy to find the resources you need.
 - [awesome-city-data](https://github.com/TStesco/awesome-city-data) - A curated list of open data sources to analyze and compare cities in a  holistic way à la data science and empower citizens.
 - [awesome-offchain](https://github.com/txlabs/awesome-offchain) - A curated list of awesome off-chain projects, resources, tools and more.
 - [design-toolbox](https://github.com/tylensthilaire/design-toolbox) - An opinionated list of the best tools and resources for service design teams.